MicrosoftDocs/cloud-adoption-framework/docs/adopt/cloud-adoption.md

 ## Retire (35%)

 Retire any workloads your organization doesn't need.
 You need to perform discovery and take inventory to find applications and environments that aren't worth the investment to keep.
 Cost and time efficiency are the goals of retirement.
-Your team can focus on the most important assets when you shrink your portfolio before moving to the cloud.
+Your team can focus on the most important assets when you shrink your portfolio before you move it to the cloud.

 ## Replace (10%)